Rebecca: That clearly is a double standard!

 Both: But it's probably for the best.

 Female-on-male violence is viewed as more acceptable in life than male-on-female violence.
 Often, a woman using physical violence on a man will be Played for Laughs; sometimes it will be Disproportionate Retribution.
 The key is that in most works where this trope is in effect, it would be completely impossible to imagine the same violent situation play out with the participants' genders reversed without a large dose of drama getting added into the mix.
-The basic Double Standard at work in this trope is sexist on both sides: no woman is strong enough to harm a man, so any man weak enough to be harmed by a woman isn't a real man, and that's funny; that way, also, you get Amusing Injuries instead of broken bones and cuts.
+The basic Double Standard at work in this trope is sexist on both sides: no woman is strong enough to harm a man, so any man weak enough to be harmed by a woman isn't a real man, and that's funny; that way, also, you get Amusing Injuries and Unexplained Recoveries instead of broken bones and cuts.
+If male-on-female violence is Played for Laughs, expect it to be a Non-Action Guy injuring an Action Girl(friend).

-Related to All Abusers Are Male, All Women Are Doms, All Men Are Subs, Domestic Abuse, Double Standard: Rape, Female on Male, Men Are the Expendable Gender, and Stalking Is Funny If It Is Female After Male.
+Related to All Abusers Are Male, Domestic Abuse, Double Standard Rape: Female on Male, Men Are the Expendable Gender, and Stalking Is Funny if It Is Female After Male.
 Belligerent Sexual Tension often has elements of this trope.
 Compare/Contrast Would Hit a Girl.
 A very similar anime/manga trope that does not always include abuse, but typically often will involve a woman violently beating a man and is played for comedy is Tsundere.
 The female half of this trope is very often a Jerk Sue.
 Sisterhood Eliminates Creep can have elements of this.

 Note: This trope applies to abuse inflicted on males, not regular slapstick that can be inflicted on either gender.
 Before adding an example, think about how the audience's reaction would be if the abuse was reversed.
 Also, due to the very nature of this trope, no Take That! edits, social natter or personal opinions please.
 And, of course, No Real Life Examples, Please!.